 Contact People: Kathy Schellfeffer (715-835-6934), Shirley Stark (715-874-5786), or the church office (715-834-2959).

-Every Tuesday from 9-11:30 a.m. (during the school year) our ladies are at the church as they work diligently on their quilts to give to others.
+Every Tuesday from 9-11:30 a.m. our ladies are at the church as they work diligently on their quilts to give to others.
 Some women work at home on projects and then bring them into the church.
 If you would like more information about this group, call the church office at 715-834-2959.

 Shepherd’s Closet is a ministry of providing clothing for children from infants through high school age.
 Families in need are invited to visit our clothing pantry to receive at no cost clothing items, socks, underwear, shoes, books, puzzles, toothbrushes, and toothpaste.

 Ruby’s Pantry began at LCGS in March 2014 and each month we see over 250 shares of food going to families.
 With over 75 volunteers each month, we unload a semi full of food, set-up, and distribute the food and clean-up all within a matter of hours.
-It is the first Thursday each month (unless noted below), with registration beginning at 1:30 p.m. (until 6 p.m.) and distribution by 3:30 p.m. until all have been served.
+It is the first Thursday each month (unless noted below), with distribution beginning about 3:00 p.m. until all have been served.
 If you would like to volunteer, we welcome you to join us.
-Please fill out the application form and bring it with you when you come.
-If you would like to purchase a bundle, it is $20 cash, and a registration form needs to be filled out each year.
-Don’t forget to bring your baskets to bring your bounty home.
+Please fill out the application form online.
+If you would like to purchase a bundle, it is $20 cash.
 If you have questions about this program, open to all – no financial restrictions – please call the church office at 715-834-2959.

 The mission of Ruby’s Pantry is: To procure and distribute corporate surplus food and goods to help fight poverty, hunger, and disease in rural communities in the United States for those with low resources and in crisis through churches, food shelves, and other local civic organizations.
 To develop the “Blessing Box” concept to activate people in being alert to the needs of others, and to be proactive in encouraging, showing friendship, and meeting tangible needs of struggling neighbors, friends, and strangers regardless of race, religion, or ethnicity.